Why Most Wellness Therapies Don’t Work Long-Term

 not whether these therapies work, but why they so often fail to hold.

-Short-Term Relief vs Long-Term Regulation
+Short-Term Relief vs Long Term Regulation

 Most wellness therapies are effective at inducing relaxation.
 This is well established.
 A substantial body of research supports the effects of relaxation-based interventions.
 For example, a systematic review published in the Journal of Evidence-Based Complementary & Alternative Medicine (2017) found that Reiki was associated with significant reductions in anxiety and pain compared to placebo conditions.

+However, these effects are often temporary.
+Without addressing how the nervous system adapts to stress over time, the body tends to return to its previous baseline, particularly in high demand environments.
 More broadly, UK health guidance recognises the importance of stress regulation in overall health.
 The NHS highlights that managing stress through relaxation and supportive interventions can have a measurable impact on both mental and physical wellbeing, particularly when used alongside conventional care.

 Why the Effects Often Feel Temporary